The Best Pacific Northwest Winter Gear (2023)

 I am a big fan of leggings for winter hiking!
 They are warm and flexible and they are already tight against your legs so they aren’t horrible when they get wet like most pants are.
 They also work well as a layer underneath rain pants or snow pants too!

 My go-to pair are these amazing Baleaf ones.
 They stay put, they don’t slide down and they have a huge pocket on the side you can put your phone in without pulling the pants down.
-There is also a fleece lined version that is warmer and perfect for winter, although sadly the fleece lined ones have a smaller waist pocket instead of the side one.
-They come in sizes Extra Small -3X.
+They are fleece lined, perfect for winter.
+They come in sizes up to 3x.

 Now that you’ve got the gear, you can go beyond the rain and get started with snowshoeing or cross country skiing!
 Now get out there and start enjoying winter!